espresso/espresso/docs/Deploy.md

 this will automount `Pages` controller but not `News`

-## Roots
+## Mount Root

-To mount a controller/slice into a specific root, pass it as argument:
+To mount a controller/slice into a specific root, pass it as a `String`:

 ```ruby
 module Forum